commonhaus/foundation/policies/succession-plan.md

 ## Commitment to Project Code Owners and the Community

 The CF respects each project's chosen governance model.
 This policy complements, and does not supersede, those models.
-We recommend projects define:

-- **Code Ownership:** Maintain a list of individuals or groups with the authority to review and merge contributions (`CODEOWNERS`).
+We require the following:

 - **Project governance:** Describe project decision-making processes and contact information in `GOVERNANCE.md`.
 The CF must have direct contact details (kept confidential) for emergencies or coordination in the case of an extended absence.

 - **Contribution guidelines:** Describe project build, test, and packaging instructions in `CONTRIBUTING.md`.
-Include criteria for contributions, versioning practices, and preferences in the event of an ownership transition.
+Include criteria for contributions and versioning practices.

 **Open Source**: Project code must be publically accessible on any public code-hosting platform (like GitHub or GitLab).

+We recommend:

+- **Code Ownership:** Maintain a list of individuals or groups with the authority to review and merge contributions (`CODEOWNERS`).

 Further Reading: